 With the biggest area of arable land, India is one of the biggest food producers in the World.
-India is the largest manufacturer of milk, sugarcane, and tea as well as the second biggest manufacturer of rice, fruit, and vegetables.
+India is the largest manufacturer of milk, sugar-cane, and tea as well as the second biggest manufacturer of rice, fruit, and vegetables.

-Thus, India is one of the few markets in the World which offers high forecasts for growth and earning potential in practically all fields of business, especially in tourism, information technology, and agricultural sector.
+Thus, India is one of the few markets in the World, which offers high forecasts for growth and earning potential in practically all fields of business, especially in tourism, information technology, and agricultural sector.

 New Delhi, Mumbai, Bangalore, Gujarat, Andhra Pradesh, and Chennai are the main destination for foreign direct investment (FDI) inflows.
 Maharashtra and the National Capital Region accounted for more 50% of foreign direct investment (FDI) inflows into India.

 India is in the global arena for augmented Foreign direct investment termed foreign Institutional Investment and FDI.
 While its size and growth potential make India attractive as a market, the most compelling reason for investors to be in India is that it provides a high Return on Investment.
-India is a free market democracy with a legal and regulatory framework that rewards free enterprise, entrepreneurship and risk taking.
+India is a free market democracy with a legal and regulatory framework that rewards free enterprise, entrepreneurship, and risk taking.

-Foreign direct investment (FDI) is welcome in nearly all the areas, excluding those of strategic concern (for instance, defense and atomic energy) and usually 100% Foreign direct investment under automatic route is permitted.
+Foreign direct investment (FDI) is welcome in nearly all the areas, excluding those of strategic concern (for instance, defence and atomic energy) and usually 100% Foreign direct investment under automatic route is permitted.
 In such a changed investment climate, India is offering attractive business opportunities in virtually every sector of the economy.

 Indian Government has recently passed a Special Economic Zones Bill.

 All Intellectual Property Rights laws are TRIPS (Trade-Related Aspects of Intellectual Property Rights) compliant with a completely functional Intellectual Property Appellate Tribunal.
-To promote flow of investment into India, the Government of India has set up several investments facilitation agencies, which include:
+To promote flow of investment into India, the Government of India has set up several investment facilitation agencies, which include: